-3.2 Land Uses
+3.2 Land Uses:

 A portion of the estate is zoned E2 (Environmental Conservation) and the majority of the site is E3 (Environmental Management) under the Penrith City Council Local Environmental Plan 2010 illustrated in Figure 3 below.
 The site is surrounded by zones RU5 (Village) and RE1 (Public Recreation) to the south east and E1 (National Parks and Nature Reserves to the east).

-The House and Garden, and Hayshed and Pecan Grove areas, where activities in this application are proposed, are completely contained within the E3 Environmental Management zone.
+The House and Garden, and Hayshed and Pecan Grove areas, are completely contained within the E3 zone.